-- 1) Press [F12] to revert the Shadow.jpg image to its saved state. - From the Filter menu select Blur.
+- 1) Press [F12] to restore the Shadow.jpg image to its saved state. - 2) From the Filter menu select Blur.
 Like the Sharpen filters, the Blur filters give you a range of options.
 The Blur and Blur More filters do the opposite of the Sharpen and Sharpen More filters seen in the last exercise.
 If you want more control over the amount of blur, the Gaussian Blur filter allows you to change the amounts.
-Select the Gaussian Blur filter.